Millburn, New Jersey: Parks and recreation

 Fishing and kayaking is available on the Rahway River.

 Demographics

 Millburn has one of the largest Jewish communities in Essex County, along with neighboring Livingston and South Orange.
 Philip Roth's popular novel Goodbye, Columbus about a newly affluent Jewish family in the 1950s, was set in the Short Hills section of Millburn, and a key scene takes place at the Millburn High School track.

-The township has attracted professionals moving out of Manhattan, thanks to direct train service to Penn Station.
+The township has attracted professionals who work in the financial industry in Manhattan, drawn by access to direct train service to New York Penn Station.

 In a report performed by the United Way of Northern New Jersey based on 2012 data, around 11% of Millburn households were classified as "Asset Limited, Income Constrained, Employed" households (below a threshold of $50,000 for households below 65, below $35,000 for those over 65), struggling with basic necessities, such as housing, childcare, food, health care, and transportation, compared to 38% statewide and 47% in Essex County.